atakantepe/tailwind-cheat-sheet/README.md

 # Tailwind Cheat Sheet

 This project is currently in the initiation phase and does not have any released versions yet.
 It aims to provide a user friendly Tailwind CSS cheat sheet using React and Vite.

+## Tailwind CSS Parser

-This project will also include the parser for Tailwind CSS.
+This project utilizes the [Tailwind CSS Parser](https://github.com/atakantepe/tailwindcss-parser) that I built.
+It's a robust and efficient parser for Tailwind CSS.

 ## Contributing